 - The insurance companies themselves

-The law gives you the right to recover money on behalf of your family member.
+The law gives you the right to recover money on behalf of your family member in a wrongful death claim.
 This includes all the costs discussed above, such as their medical bills before passing.
 It also includes funeral costs and final expenses.

 One of the purposes of a personal injury settlement is to help keep you and your family financially stable after your loss.
 Your settlement can also include money to offset their lost income or wages.
-This is often a very large amount, and you have a right to it.
+This is often a considerable amount, and you have a right to it.

 We will do everything possible to handle the details of your case for you and to get you every penny you deserve.
-We do not want you to have to worry about your financial future whole also coping with a loss.
+It would be best not to worry about your financial future while coping with a loss.

-Yes.
 Pain and suffering is a general term for the non-financial costs of an injury.
 It can refer to physical pain or other types of grievous losses, like the suffering involved in losing a loved one.
 You have a legal right to recover money for your pain and suffering.
-This money cannot “pay it off” or undo the pain you have experienced.
-It can, however, help you rebuilt your life in the aftermath of a serious accident.

-The challenging thing about pain and suffering is that there’s no way to measure it.
-The cost of a surgery can be seen by simply looking at the bill, but the cost of six months of being unable to walk is hard to add up.
-This means the insurance companies will try to argue it down.
+The challenging thing about pain and suffering is that there’s no accurate way to measure it.
+The cost of surgery can be seen by simply looking at the bill, but the cost of six months of being unable to walk is hard to add up.
+This means the insurance companies will try to argue it.

 We help you prove your pain and suffering by:

-- Showing the specific negative effects the pain or anguish had on your life
+- Showing the specific adverse effects the pain or anguish had on your life

 - Getting your pain and suffering documented by medical professionals